What’s a spouse to do when her marriage is flying on one wing?

 He created marriage to be a place of unity, where two people work and pull together in the same direction, giving 101% to the relationship.

-If you have embraced your role in marriage and are desperate for your spouse to embrace theirs, here’s some thoughts you might find helpful;
+If you have embraced your role in marriage and are desperate for your spouse to embrace theirs, a few thoughts to help you move forward;

 I used to think that if I tried hard enough, I could change my husband.